 The series starts with Feyre in the woods, hunting for food to feed her family.
 She is tasked with the job of feeding and caring for her family through a promise she made to her mother years before on her death bed.
 She heard stories from the townsfolk of wolves in the forest, great tower beasts much bigger than the ones from the northern wolf territory, just south of the borders of Prythian, fairie territory, but she is forced further into the woods to hunt for game to ensure her family survive the winter.
 In the forest, she encounters one of the gigantic wolves and fears that it is fairie due to its sheer size.
 She is at the edge of a clearing in the forest, and there is a small doe but unbeknown to the doe, the wolf creeps up on it, a hunter stalking its prey.
 Fayre panics, knowing the wolf could kill her and the doe, and her family would starve.
 It’s kill or be killed, she realises and lets the wolf take down the doe before shooting the wolf with her only ash arrow.
 She kills the wolf, skins it and then drags the wolf pelt and the doe back to her families hovel on the edge of the woods.

-A little later it turns out that the wolf was, in fact, a fairie.
-Andres, a high fae sentinel for the Spring Court, one of the 7 courts of Pyrthian and its High Lord, disguised as a great beast, takes Feyre across the border to his court as payment for killing his sentinel. the Payment is demanded by the Treaty, a life for a life.
-The High Lord either killed her or let her live in fairie lands for the rest of her mortal life.
-She has led her life believing fairies to torture and kill humans for fun, to keep them as slaves, and she would be right to think so after a war was fought and lost long ago.
-The Wall that divided the Farie and mortal realms was a result of the war.
+A little later it turns out that the wolf was, in fact, fae.
+Andres, a high fae sentinel for the Spring Court, one of the 7 courts of Pyrthian and it’s High Lord, disguised as a great beast, takes Feyre across the border to his court as payment for killing his sentinel.
+The Payment is demanded by the Treaty, a life for a life.
+The High Lord either killed her or let her live in fae lands for the rest of her mortal life.
+She has led her life believing fairies to torture and kill humans for fun, to keep them as slaves, and she would be within her right to think so after a war was fought long before to liberate the humans from their fae keepers.
+The Wall that divided the Fae and mortal realms was a result of the war.
 However, the High Lord lets her live her life, sympathetic to the hard life that she had led before and it is a culture shock to young Feyre.
-She is skeptical, it all felt too good to be true, and what was she supposed to do with her life?
+She is sceptical, it all felt too good to be true, and what was she supposed to do with her life?
 She had so much time now that she didn’t have to care for her family.

-The number of ‘bad fairies’ entering the Spring Court increases as the months pass and the ‘blight’, the sickness that is affecting the whole of Prythin is worsening.
-Fayre begins to fall fo the High Lord, but can a human and a High lord really fall in love?
+The number of ‘bad fairies’ entering the Spring Court increases as the months pass and the ‘blight’, the sickness that is affecting the whole of Prythian is worsening.
+Feyre begins to fall for the High Lord, but can a human and a High lord really fall in love?
 She begins to see through the lies she has been told over the months she is in Prythian and learns to read between the lines.
 Is it possible for a thorny, cold human to save the magical realm?
 Can she help to cure the ‘sickness’?

-And Rhysand.
-How can you not love and despair for his character?
+And Rhysand… How can you not love and despair for his character?
 He is beautifully flawed, broken and sarcastic in a way that makes you love his character all the more.
 In his first few appearances, you may not like him.
-He is selfish and arrogant with that gait and swagger that would cause the blood in anyones vein to boil a little.
-But towards the end, it is clear that there is a hard in the High Lord of the Night Court and in it there is a small space reserved for Feyre.
-I can relate to his character and through the excellent writing and description you feel every lick of pain bestowed upon him.
+He is selfish and arrogant with that gait and swagger that would cause the blood in anyone’s vein to boil a little.
+But towards the end, it is clear that there is heart in the High Lord of the Night Court and in it, there is a small space reserved for Feyre.
+I can relate to his character and through the excellent writing and description, you feel every lick of pain bestowed upon him.

 “I didn’t want you to fight alone.
 Or die alone.”

-One of the things I can openly admit to having difficulty with is the pronunciation of names throughout the book.
-I noticed it, particularly when listening to the audio book that I had one way of saying names such as Rhysand and the Attor but other people have their own way. however, there is a cute little pronunciation guide at the back of the book which is super handy.
+One of the things I can openly admit to is having difficulty with is the pronunciation of names throughout the book.
+I noticed it, particularly when listening to the audiobook that I had one way of saying names such as Rhysand and the Attor but other people have their own way.
+However, there is a cute little pronunciation guide at the back of the book which is super handy.

-I highly recommend this book, but more than that I recommend that you persevre with the rest of the series.
-There is just more one more book currently, A Court of Mist and Fury, where we get enough Rhysand to make everyones insides throb a little.
-But another book in the series is to follow in May of next year with its recently released title of A Court of Wind and Ruin.
-To say I’m excited would be the understatement of the year!
+I highly recommend this book, but more than that I recommend that you continue with the rest of the series.
+There is just more one more book currently, A Court of Mist and Fury, where we get enough Rhysand to make everyone’s insides throb a little.
+And the series continues with A Court of Wings and Ruin, and then with the novella, A Court of Frost and Starlight!
+Happy reading.